KratosMultiphysics/Kratos/applications/ThermalDEMApplication/README.md

 To create a model for the Thermal DEM Application, the following adaptations must be done to the input files of the DEM Application.

+### MainKratos (python file)

+Replace the import of the *AnalysisStage* of the DEM Application with the *AnalysisStage* of the Thermal DEM Application, which is imported as follows:

+	from KratosMultiphysics.ThermalDEMApplication.thermal_dem_analysis import ThermalDEMAnalysis

+You can check the template of the *MainKratos* file [here](https://github.com/KratosMultiphysics/Kratos/blob/4c8a07592cf4056557be0e5dff1c19839a5e3b98/applications/ThermalDEMApplication/python_scripts/MainKratosThermalDEMAnalysis.py).

 ### Project Parameters (json file)

 Change **solver strategy**.\